lwolf/srvant-board/README.md

   * controls FAN (not available in the PoC)

 BMC is based on the Allwinner T113 S3 SoM [link to aliexpress](https://www.aliexpress.com/item/1005005389129193.html).

+### Power

+THere are separate 5v rails for host and BMC.
+The host one is based on AP64501SP (5V 5A), while BMC is based on AP63205WU (5V 2A).
+BMC is always on.
+Host is being powered either by a signal from BMC or by shortening a jumper.

+Main power goes through the shunt resistor connected to the power sensor (INA219A).
+The value is available to BMC using i2c bus.

+### Connectors

+#### HOST
+Host has a following connectors:
+* Ethernet
+* HDMI
+* USB
+* M.2 socket M for nvme disk

+#### BMC
+BMC has a following connectors:
+* Ethernet (1GB/s)
+* MicroUSB (debug)

+### USB

+There is a connection between BMC and HOST using USB to allow flushing the HOST remotely.
+Since CM4 has only a single usb line, it is connected to the MUX (FSUSB42MUX) in a similar way it is done in the CM4IO board, but instead of switching client mode to microUSB, it goes to BMC.

+### RTC

+RTC is based on PCF85063AT chip.
+There are two of them, one for each CPU.
+Even though t133-s3 has on-board RTC, it is not exposed from the SOM and reference schematic uses external one.
+Both chips are powered by 3.3v coming from BMC and coin cell battery.